DreamedWave/Thursday-Morning-Graduatin/README.md

 **REMEMBER**: This is a **mod** and is not associated with KadeDev or The Funkin' Crew.
 This was just created *PURELY* for fun by someone who was willing to dedicate 3 years of her life to a shitpost!
 Also like, I'm NOT a coder, so I'm warning *YOU* in advance, the source code may make any coders reading it weep, scream, and cry.

+**P.S.:** Yes, I know there isn't any proper documentation as to what you need and how to compile this!
+It's because this is a currently WIP mod being worked on by a College Student studying Animation, I AM VERY BUSY BUT THERE WILL [maybe probably] BE COMPILE DOCUMENTATION IN THE FUTURE!!!

 # This Mod Contains/Will Contain:
  - **6 or so playable 'Weeks' (which are called 'Parts' in this mod)**
       - All containing 3 or more songs, each fully charted in all difficulties (Easy, Normal, and Hard)!